 Symposium IX - Rare Tumor Registries

-PDS Symposium IX on rare cancer registries is a virtual meeting being held on Oct.
+PDS Symposium IX on rare cancer registries was a virtual meeting held on Oct.
 7, 2020.

 Rare cancer registries hold potential to solve some of the most difficult challenges to advancing treatment of these rare cancers, which account for more than 20% of the cancers reported worldwide.

-The symposium will bring together multiple stakeholders representing all sides of this challenge: Practice in the clinic, Pharmaceutical research, Policy and regulatory science, and Patient advocacy to brainstorm the operational dynamics between the groups.
+The symposium brought together multiple stakeholders representing all sides of this challenge: Practice in the clinic, Pharmaceutical research, Policy and regulatory science, and Patient advocacy to brainstorm the operational dynamics between the groups.